Jets add QB White, WR Malone, RB Adams from practice squad

 The team also promoted wide receiver Josh Malone and running back Josh Adams from the practice squad Saturday.

 All three players were among the Jets’ final roster cuts last week and then re-signed to the practice squad.
 As part of the NFL’s new collective bargaining agreement, game-day rosters were increased from 53 to 55 players.
-Teams can return players to the practice squad the day after a game twice during a season without exposing them to waivers.
+Teams can return their two players who were elevated from the practice squad – in this case Malone and Adams – the day after a game twice during a season without exposing them to waivers.

 White will be Darnold’s backup because Joe Flacco was ruled out for the game as he continues to recover from neck surgery.
 Flacco is on the active roster and expected to be ready to play, if necessary, in a few weeks.
 The Jets chose White over David Fales after the two had a close competition with the backups in training camp.
 Fales remains on the practice squad.